-Pastel, which is pronounced “pach’tel” in Portuguese and Spanish is the name given to various crispy or fried delicacies in many Hispanic or Portuguese countries, whether the preparation is sweet or savory.
+Pastel, which is pronounced pach’tel in Portuguese and Spanish is the name given to various crispy or fried foods of many Spanish or Portuguese speaking countries, whether the preparations are sweet or savory.
+Moreover, in the category of sweet pastels, let’s not forget the famous Portuguese pasteis de nata.

 - 4 cups flour